From south to north, I spent two whole months traveling in Pakistan. I arrived in Karachi by plane and left the country overland through China.

 Backpacker hostel – Old Hunza Inn is the most budget, backpacking option.

-Mid-range Hotel – Hunza Lounge – A mid-range option, this hotel has pretty decent prices.
+Nicer – Hunza Lounge – A more mid-range option, this hotel has pretty decent prices and good reviews.

 Top-end – Hunza Serena Inn – If you are looking for the best hotel in Karimabad, Hunza Serena Inn is an awesome hotel.
 I used to go there to have tea, enjoy the views and connect to the internet 🙂